 Field Experience

-Students can choose to fulfill this requirement through an internship, service learning, study abroad, or independent study.
+Students can choose to fulfill this requirement through an internship, study abroad, field experience course, or independent study.

 Students may not be approved for field experience until they have earned at least 30 credits.
 It is recommended that students complete at least 9 credits of conflict coursework before applying for field experience credit.
 Prior departmental approval is required for students to receive credit through any field experience options.
-Students can find trips with the Carter School and study abroad opportunities through the Global Education Office.
 Please contact a Carter School advisor with questions or for information on the opportunities, policies, and procedures for field experience credit.

 Code | Title | Credits |